mkrecek234/kanboard-TaskRemoveDate/README.md

 Automatic action: Push due date when moving cards
 =================================================

-This plugin allows you to create an automatic action in Kanboard that will push the due date of a card out a user specified number of days when moved to a user specified column.
+This plugin allows you to create an automatic action in Kanboard that remove the due date of a card when moved to a user specified column.
+The former due date will be stored in the reference field (pre-poned).

 The goal is to make updating due dates easier during a drag and drop operation.

-When adding an automatic action, the action name is shown as "Automatically set the task due date when the task is moved to another column"
+When adding an automatic action, the action name is shown as "Automatically remove the task due date when the task is moved to another column"

 Author
 ------

-- David Morlitz
+- Michael Krecek & David Morlitz
 - License MIT

 Requirements